Azure-Samples/azure-samples-python-management/samples/resources/README.md

 # Python Management SDK Samples

-These samples will show you how to manage resources in resource sdk.
+These samples will show you how to manage Resources in resource sdk.

 ## Features